Vlad Miriță

-At age 16, Vlad began formal training in music.
+At the age of 16, he began formal training in music.
 Throughout his education, he worked with the Armonia Valahă Choir and performed at various national and international events.
 After receiving private lessons from the famed Maestro Corneliu Fănățeanu in 2001, he joined an Eastern European chamber choir called Madrigal.
 Vlad went on to win several contests, including Mamaia, the National Pop Festival, in 2002 and was a runner-up in the 2005 International Tenor Voices festival "Traian Grozăvescu", which was held in Lugoj.
 In 2007 and 2008, Vlad was honored as a scholarship holder of the Opera House Bucharest.

-On 20 May 2008 Vlad performed the duet "Pe-o margine de lume" with Nico, another Romanian singer, as that country's entry in the final for the Eurovision Song Contest.
+On 20 May 2008, Vlad performed the duet "Pe-o margine de lume" with Nico, another Romanian singer, as that country's entry in the final for the Eurovision Song Contest.

-In 2015 the singer was chosen by Walt Disney Pictures to provide the Romanian voice of Hugo in the animated movie The Hunchback of Notre Dame.
+In 2015, the singer was chosen by Walt Disney Pictures to provide the Romanian voice of Hugo in an animated film version of The Hunchback of Notre-Dame.